oric-software/OricExplorer/README.md

 This software was originally written by Scott Davies (http://oric.mrandmrsdavies.com/ -- archived in the Wayback Machine Internet Archive at https://web.archive.org/web/20190609120811/http://oric.mrandmrsdavies.com/).

 *Documented and published to GitHub by Laurent D. (laurentd75 on defence-force.org and github.com) in September 2018.*

-*Moved to the oric_software GitHub organization by retroric on 25 September 2020.*
+*Moved to the oric_software GitHub organization by __retroric__ on 25 September 2020.*

-*Primarily maintained by Damien P. *dipisoft*.*
+*Primarily maintained by Damien P. __dipisoft__.*

 ## Presentation and History

 Oric Explorer is a GUI application for exploring collections of Oric media, primarily tape images and floppy disk images of various formats.
 This includes all data pertaining to the different models of Oric computers: Oric 1, Oric Atmos, and Oric Telestrat.

-This application was originally created and developed by Scott Davies and published on his web site at http://oric.mrandmrsdavies.com/.
+This application was originally created and developed by Scott Davies and published on his web site at http://oric.mrandmrsdavies.com/ (now archived at https://web.archive.org/web/20190609120811/http://oric.mrandmrsdavies.com/).

 The first version of Oric Explorer (referred to as "v0.70" in the application and on the author's website, although the executable file bore the "0.69.0" internal version number)  was released circa November 2008.